Bay Cloverhill Community Association

 Points of Interest are noted with red question marks

-Art installations adjacent to the Bay Cloverhill neighbourhood are marked with * in the description.
+Public art installations that are part of the Clock Tower Trail adjacent to the Bay Cloverhill neighbourhood are marked with * in the description.

 Picture